Comparing Titanium and Tungsten

-Both titanium and tungsten are considered "model metals" in the jewelry industry because they were not available to the consumer market as commodities until ten years ago.
-They have gained tremendous popularity since the introduction and become an integral part of the jewelry material spectrum.
+Both titanium and tungsten are considered "model metals" in the jewelry industry due to the fact that at one time they were not available to the consumer market as commodities until a decade ago.
+Tungsten and titanium have both grown very popular ever since, becoming a foundation of the jewelry material spectrum.

-Titanium and tungsten are both known for the superior hardness over traditional metals such as gold, silver and platinum.
-One thing worth noting is that it is not the metals themselves in a pure form that possess the hardness, it is their alloys that do.
-Roughly speaking, the hardest form of tungsten carbide is harder than titanium alloys, and only under extreme circumstances, such as abrasion from diamonds, can it be damaged.
+Titanium and tungsten are both superior in hardness over traditional metals such as gold, silver and platinum.
+Metals in their pure form are not the hardest they can be however it is their alloy that makes the metals extremely solid.
+In metallurgy the hardest form of tungsten carbide is harder than titanium alloys, and can only be damaged under extreme circumstances, such as abrasion from a diamond cutting blade.

-Titanium is more ductile than tungsten in the common alloys used in jewelry.
-In other words, when a wedding ring is under high pressure, such as hit by a car door, a titanium ring would be bend out-of-round whereas a tungsten carbide ring would fracture into several pieces.
-Hence, in terms of safety, a tungsten carbide ring is "safer" to wear.
+Titanium is more malleable than tungsten in the common alloys used in jewelry.
+So for example, when a titanium wedding ring is placed under high pressure, such as hit by a car door it will bend out of shape possibly cutting the finger or worse, where a tungsten ring would fracture into several pieces.

-This is the very same concern as buying silver jewelry to some people: Will I be allergic to the jewelry?
-In general, titanium jewelry is virtually safe to wear for everybody.
-Yet, some tungsten carbide jewelry contains the element cobalt that some people are allergic to.
-Interesting, another form of tungsten alloy using nickel as a binder metal is hypoallergenic, even to people who are allergic to nickel.
+Many people are concerned they will be allergic to the jewelry.
+Titanium jewelry is safe to wear for almost everybody.
+In some cases tungsten jewelry contains the element cobalt that can cause an allergic reaction in some people.
+An interesting fact is another form of tungsten alloy using nickel as a binder metal is hypoallergenic, even to people who are allergic to nickel.

-Titanium is lighter than tungsten, or more precisely, has a lower density.
-Titanium alloys are about 43% lighter than stainless steel and tungsten carbide is about 90% heavier than stainless steel.
+Titanium is lighter than tungsten, or to be more precise it has a lower density.
+Titanium alloys are about 43% lighter than stainless steel, and tungsten carbide is about 90% heavier than stainless steel.

-Titanium reacts with different chemicals and produces alloys of different colors.
-Jewelry makers use anodization to coat colored patterns on titanium rings.
+Due to chemical reaction titanium alloys produce different colors.
+Jewelry manufacturers use anodization to coat colored patterns on titanium rings.
 Black titanium is another form of titanium alloy that has a different color than the commonly used grey color.
-On the other hand, tungsten carbide is usually offered on in black color only.
+Tungsten carbide typically is only available in gunmetal color.